p1nkun1c0rns/awesomeness/README.md

 - [Is Vim Really Not For You?
 A Beginner Guide](https://thevaluable.dev/vim-for-beginnners/) - Vim, A Beginner Guide.
 - [Google Cloud Solutions Architecture Reference](https://gcp.solutions/) - Nice overview about GCP Services.
 - [How to reduce your Prometheus cost](https://medium.com/gumgum-tech/how-to-reduce-your-prometheus-cost-6c7cc685e347) - By reducing your scrape endpoints for managed kubernetes
+- [howtheysre](https://github.com/upgundecha/howtheysre) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE)
+- [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
+- [awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of Site Reliability and Production Engineering resources.